A Brief History of the Marque

 In addition to motorcycles they built cyclecars, all powered by their own engines which were somewhat advanced for the day having overhead inlet valves.

 The Eclipse was probably very similar to the Day-Leeds, with a 499cc engine, Edlin frame, Druid forks, Bosch magneto, and a compression release.
-The motorcycles, designed by designed by H. A. Smith, came in direct belt drive or two-speed versions.
+The motorcycles, designed by H. A. Smith, came in direct belt drive or two-speed versions.

 N.B.
 There was an earlier Eclipse made in Birmingham.
 Eclipse